StevenForler/DevNotes/Test-profile-website/scope.md

     - static pages
     - one for the web portfolio site
         - Email and contact information
-        - set up email box to type your emailto contact
+        - set up email box to type your email to contact
     - eventually make social media page